 Until the products are added to our web store, please contact us for pricing and other information.

-We are working to enter the e-book arena and hope to release an updated version of "The Amateur Meteorologist," a book filled with easy-to-do weather experiments and demonstrations, by early September.
+We are working to enter the e-book arena and hope to release an updated version of "The Amateur Meteorologist," a book filled with easy-to-do weather experiments and demonstrations.

 The sky is filled with information about weather processes and nothing makes this a more enjoyable pastime than cloud watching.
 But, do you know what the different cloud types, shapes, and altitudes are really saying about the weather?

-Both will be added to our online store shortly.
+Both will be added to our online store in the near future.
 Until then, please contact us for pricing and availability.